Gabriel2409/obsidian_notes/Azure.md

 - add metadata to subscription, resource groups, resources
 - key value pairs allowing logical grouping : can be used to filter azure usage and cost management
 - Tags are not inherited.
-If you want to use them for cost management, they myst be there at the resource level, not the resource group level
+If you want to use them for cost management, they must be there at the resource level, not the resource group level

 ### Resource locks